webfp/tor-browser-crawler/AUTOMATION.md

 * SSH into the container: `vagrant ssh`

-* Once authenticated in you will probably want to use virtualenvwrapper's `workon tb-crawler` to enter the 'tb-crawler' environment, which already has all the pip dependencies for tor-browser-crawler installed.
+* Once authenticated, maybe you'll want to start tmux (if you're into that sort of thing), and you'll definitely want to run `workon tb-crawler` to activate the 'tb-crawler' environment (courtesy of virtualenvwrapper), which already has all the pip dependencies for tor-browser-crawler installed.